Gmagon/src.gmagon.com/source/products/store/apngtogifconverter/docs.md

 >Have you used GIFs to grab attention or show some personality in tweets, group chats and even emails?

 >Do you need to design and build a website with attracting contents?

-If you answer yes to one of these questions, then APNGToGifConverter is the best choice for you.
+If you answer yes to one of these questions, the APNGToGifConverter is the best choice for you.

 <br>
 ### **Introduction**: